Sunshine Coast Guineas

 The Winx Guineas, registered as the Sunshine Coast Guineas is a Sunshine Coast Turf Club Group 3 Thoroughbred horse race for three-year-olds, under set weights conditions, over a distance of 1600 metres at Corbould Park Racecourse, Caloundra, Queensland, Australia during the Queensland Winter Racing Carnival.
-Total prize money for the race is A$300,000.

 History

 In 2015 the event was held earlier than the usual late June or early July timing during the Queensland Winter Racing Carnival.

-In 2020 the race was renamed the Winx Guineas, in honour of Australian Racing Hall of Fame horse Winx who won the race in 2015, that began a 33 race winning streak.
+In 2020 the race was renamed the Winx Guineas, in honour of Winx who won the race in 2015, when ridden by Larry Cassidy.
+This victory was the first of a 33 race winning streak by the Australian Racing Hall of Fame horse.